ObjectIsAdvantag/webex-integration-admin/README.md

 Open [http://localhost:8080](http://localhost:8080) in a Web browser.

-Click the 'Start' button
+Select scopes in the proposed list, and Click the 'Start' button

 ## Customize the scoped tokens

+Use the `static.js` service to launch an application with a pre-defined list of scopes.

-To change the set of scopes requested:
+To define the list of scopes requested:
 - open the `.env` file and update the SCOPES varialbe,
 - or specify custom scopes on the command line